 Are You Ready for Off-Grid Living?

 Who is going off-grid with you?
 This is just as important as the other two considerations listed above.
 If you’re really into going off-grid but your companion/friend/partner is half-heartedly into it, you could have some serious problems on your hands.
 You’ve got to have a partner who wants it as much as you do.
 If you are going off-grid alone, try your best to get to you know your neighbors or find some sort of support system.
 Even though Savannah and I have each other we’ve already had multiple instances where we had to rely on someone else for help.
-Thankfully God has blessed us with good neighbors.
+Thankfully we have been blessed with good neighbors.

 Do you have it what it takes to go off grid?
 This one is really hard to decide for yourself.
 Sometimes I’m not sure I have what it takes.
 You really need to like the outdoors and have critical thinking skills.
 Can you figure stuff out?
-If you’re in a pinch are you the person that people look to to find out a solution?
+If you’re in a pinch, are you the person that people look to to find out a solution?
 Are you flexible?
 These are traits that are really important for someone wanting to live off grid.

 If you’ve never camped or gone backpacking before definitely try that first and try that multiples times.
 Renting a van and giving van life a try for at least one week is another way to dip your toes in the water.
 Camping and van-life-ing will really help you see if you can deal with limited resources.
 You’ll get to experience what it’s like to have limited resources- energy and water being the main ones.
 You’ve got to get comfortable with the idea of not having all the comforts of home.
 Although, it is possible to incorporate some comforts!
 But how long can you tolerate it if you don’t have all the comforts?
 That’s the true test.